mgmt-sa-tiger-team/linklight/exercises/networking_v2/exercises/4-0-tower-setup/README.md

 # Objective

-Demonstrate setup for Red Hat Ansible Tower.
+Populate Red Hat Ansible Tower with all required resources.

 To run an Ansible Playbook in Tower we need to create a **Job Template**.
 A **Job Template** requires:
  - An **Inventory** to run the job against
  - A **Credential** is used to login to devices.
  - A **Project** which contains Playbooks